-Stephan Picard’s most heartfelt objective is to support and encourage violin students until they become truly independent musicians.
-Since 1995 he has been Professor of Violin at the Hochschule für Musik “Hanns Eisler” in Berlin, after having taught at the music academies of Mainz, Munster, and Aachen.
-Many of his students have become very successful as music professors, concert soloists, chamber music performers, orchestra musicians in major symphony orchestras as the Berlin Philharmonic Orchestra and top prizes in such competitions as the Queen Elisabeth International Music Competition and the Geneva International Music Competition.
+One of today's most sought-after violin teachers, Stephan Picard has been, since 1995, Professor at the Hochschule für Musik Hanns Eisler in Berlin, after having taught at Music Superior Schools of Mainz, Munster and Aachen.
+Many of his students have had great success as music teachers, concert soloists, chamber music performers, orchestral musicians in major symphony orchestras such as the Berlin Philharmonic Orchestra, and received prizes in important competitions such as the Queen Elisabeth and the Geneva International Music Competition.

 Stephan Picard plays a violin made by Petrus Guarnerius in Mantua in 1715.